zhehaowang/zhehao.me/book-notes/data-intensive-application/readme.md

 ##### Limitation of immutability

+Maintaining an immutable history for all changes can be expensive for workloads with lots of updates and deletes on a small dataset, in size and fragmentation.
+Compaction and garbage collection becomes key for robustness.

+There may also be regulatory cases requiring data to be deleted (shunning / excision, one can't just append a delete event, history actually needs to be rewritten).
+True deletion is surprisingly hard due to replication and hardware storage mechanism.
+It's more like making it hard to retrieve the data, yet one still has to try.

 (_is no dirty writes an atomicity, consistency (linearizability) and isolation guarantee?_)
 (_is linearizability the strongest form for replica consistency?
 The furthest in line in eventual, read-your-write, consistency-prefix-read, causal?_)